-Our tour of Sri Lanka took us to the edge of the cultural triangle, with our next few days split between Kandy, the largest city in central Sri Lanka, and the hilly town of Nuwara Eliya, which, with its fog, cooler weather, and instances of colonial British architecture, felt strangely familiar, living up to its nickname of “Little England”.
-From our B&B in the evening, my friend and I found ourselves wrapped up in the warmest clothes we had with us, sipping tea and feeling oddly a little homesick for London, despite the fact neither of us is originally British.
+Our tour of Sri Lanka took us to the edge of the cultural triangle.
+We split the next few days between Kandy, the largest city in central Sri Lanka, and the hilly town of Nuwara Eliya.
+Nuwara Eliya, is foggier and cooler than many parts of Sri Lanka.
+Add in instances of colonial British architecture, and it felt familiar, living up to its nickname of “Little England”.
+At our B&B that evening, my friend and I wrapped up in the warmest clothes we had with us.
+We sat sipping tea and feeling oddly a little homesick for London, despite the fact neither of us is originally British.

 These two places, vastly different despite the fact they are not far apart, have plenty of things to do and see.
-The scenery you encounter is enough to make traversing these regions worth it (which are easily reachable from the coast by car or train), but here are a few things I’d recommend putting on your itinerary:
+The scenery alone makes traversing these regions worth it.
+I’d recommend putting these on your itinerary:

 Visit The Temple of the Tooth

 Kandy is known for being the centre of the country’s dominant religion, Buddhism.
-The most sacred place in Sri Lanka to visit for Buddhists, this golden-gilded temple believed to house a tooth from Lord Buddha himself.
+The Temple of the Tooth is most sacred place in Sri Lanka to visit for Buddhists.
+The golden-gilded temple believed to house a tooth from Lord Buddha himself.
 But no matter your religious beliefs, this is a cultural and historical highlight, and a great experience to visit.

-I loved that we had our guide along with us; he was very helpful in giving us tips and advising us to make sure we could be as respectful as possible during our visit.
-Make sure to dress conservatively, covering your legs and shoulders (I wore a long maxi skirt and a light cardigan), and I’d recommend sandals to make it easier when you have to remove your shoes.
+I loved that we had our guide along with us.
+He gave a lot of helpful tips and advice to make sure we could be as respectful as possible during our visit.
+Make sure to dress conservatively, covering your legs and shoulders (I wore a long maxi skirt and a light cardigan).
+I’d recommend sandals to make it easier when you have to remove your shoes.

-The legend of the tooth states that it was taken from Buddha as he lay on his funeral pyre, and was smuggled to Sri Lanka by the Indian Princess Hemamala as she fled from Hindu armies who were besieging her father’s kingdom.
-It was brought to the temple where it sits today, enshrined in seven nested golden caskets.
-Once a year, a celebration is held where the tooth is paraded through Kandy on the back of an elephant.
+The legend of the tooth states that it was taken from Buddha as he lay on his funeral pyre.
+Then, Indian Princess Hemamala smuggled it to Sri Lanka as she fled from Hindu armies who were besieging her father’s kingdom.
+Later, the tooth was brought to the temple where it sits today, enshrined in seven nested golden caskets.
+Once a year, the people of Kandy hold a celebration in which the tooth is paraded on the back of an elephant.

-Inside the temple, you’ll find drummers performing ceremonial rituals, various religious shrines, portraits explaining the history of the tooth coming to the country, and the tooth itself, hidden from view inside the caskets.
+Inside the temple, you’ll find drummers performing ceremonial rituals, various religious shrines, portraits explaining the history of the tooth coming to the country.
+The tour culminates in visiting the tooth itself, hidden from view inside the caskets.

 See a Cultural Show

 After visiting the Temple, we sat down for a cultural show.
-Don’t expect a fancy venue (this one reminded me slightly of the auditorium at my old school), but the performances were great and it was a fun way to spend a few hours.
+Don’t expect a fancy venue (this one reminded me slightly of the auditorium at my old school), but the performances were great.

-Featuring traditional dancers and drummers, the performance consisted of 11 dances in traditional costumes, each representing a different part of the country’s history and culture, including one involving the famed traditional carved masks you are bound to come across as you travel through the country.
+Featuring traditional dancers and drummers, the performance consisted of 11 dances in traditional costumes, each representing a different part of the country’s history and culture.
+One involved the famed traditional carved masks you are bound to come across as you travel through the country.

-The highlight is the last performance in which fire breathers and fire walkers walk across hot coals, live flames, and eat fire.
+The last performance is the highlight – fire walkers tread across hot coals, live flames, and eat fire.

-The show was an entertaining way to pass the evening and was a great way to learn more about Sri Lanka’s rich culture.
+The show was entertaining and a great way to learn more about Sri Lanka’s rich culture.

 Tour a Tea Plantation

 I love tea: Black, green, herbal, any kind, so long as it is strong.
-The Sri Lankan tea met my tastes, putting British supermarket brands to shame, and was incredibly fresh tasting.
+The Sri Lankan tea met my tastes, putting British supermarket brands to shame.
+Even better, it tasted incredibly fresh.
 To learn more about it, our tour guide drove us to the plantation, not far from Nuwari Eliya.

-There, we were taken through the tea making process, learning how they make black, green, and white teas, from the leaves used through the fermentation process, ending with a tasting and cake.
+There, we were taken through the tea making process.
+We learned how they make black, green, and white teas, from the leaves used through to the fermentation process.
+Then, we sat down for a tasting and cake in the cafe.